Quaternionic families of Heegner points and $p$-adic $L$-functions: Introduction

+We finally make a comment on the relation between generalized Heegner cycles and specialization of Big Heegner points, in the current quaternionic setting (see \S\ref{secspecialization} for a more detailed discussion).
 Since $\mathscr{L}_{\I,\boldsymbol{\xi}}^\mathrm{an}$ specializes at higher weights to generalized Heegner cycles by a result of one of the authors of this paper in \cite{Magrone}, this provides a relation between the specialization at higher weights of the Perrin-Riou big logarithm evaluated at the relevant big Heegner point (\emph{cf.} Theorem \ref{teospec}).
 However, at the moment our result is not completely satisfactory, for the following reason.
-The construction of $\mathscr{L}_{\I,\boldsymbol{\xi}}^\mathrm{an}$ performed in \cite{LMMW} is based on a generalization of Hida--Ohta theory \cite{Ohta-ES, OhtaC, OhtaMA} to the quaternionic setting, which provides a canonical pairing in the Hodge--Tate filtration of the inverse limit of \'etale cohomology group of the modular curves of $p$-power level.
+The construction of $\mathscr{L}_{\I,\boldsymbol{\xi}}^\mathrm{an}$ performed in \cite{LMW} is based on a generalization of Hida--Ohta theory \cite{Ohta-ES, OhtaC, OhtaMA} to the quaternionic setting, which provides a canonical pairing in the Hodge--Tate filtration of the inverse limit of \'etale cohomology group of the modular curves of $p$-power level.
 In the $\GL_2$-case, a result of Kings--Loeffler--Zerbes \cite[Theorem 10.1]{KLZ.ERL} allows to relate the higher weight specialization of Ohta's pairing to a completely different pairing, arising from Kuga--Sato varieties over modular curves: to the best of our knowledge, this result is not available in the quaternionic setting (the missing ingredient is a suitable generalization of Beilinson--Kato elements used in \cite{KLZ.ERL} to obtain the aforementioned result).